2013 Venezuelan presidential election: Aftermath

 Maduro's narrow defeat of Capriles created uncertainty behind the chavista movement on whether the Bolivarian revolution could continue without Chávez.
-Due to the PSUV's loss of popularity, the Bolivarian government increased political polarization and began drafting laws to make mechanisms of legal repression against the opposition to maintain power.
-The Maduro government then prepared the National Bolivarian Armed Forces of Venezuela and colectivos to participate in intimidation tactics to prevent dissent.
+According to critics, due to the PSUV's loss of popularity, the Bolivarian government increased political polarization and began drafting laws to make mechanisms of legal repression against the opposition to maintain power.
+The Maduro government, the same critics argue, then prepared the National Bolivarian Armed Forces of Venezuela and colectivos to participate in intimidation tactics to prevent dissent.

 Demonstrations

 After the election results were announced, car horns blared and fireworks were lit by chavistas as celebrations took place in downtown Caracas.

 In contrast, opposition supporters protested by banging pots and pans in the streets.
 After Capriles' call for the electoral commission not to officially proclaim Maduro the winner, National Guard troops and students clashed in Altamira Square.
 The troops used tear gas and plastic bullets to disperse the students who were protesting the official results, while the students hurled chunks of concrete and stones back at the troops on a highway in Caracas.

 Venezuelan authorities greatly repressed demonstrations throughout the country, with President Maduro justifying the use of force by stating that he was facing a coup.
 At least seven deaths, 61 injuries and hundreds of arrests were reported following the protests.
 Attorney-General Luisa Ortega Diaz said that the violence included the burning of several medical clinics, offices of the national telephone company, grocery stores and other businesses.
 Following the crackdown by the Bolivarian National Guard, the government then congratulated guardsmen for its actions against demonstrators.